The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

-A Heegaard splitting $N_{f}=H_{A}\cup H_{B}$ determines two sets in Harvey's curve complex $\mathcal{C}(\Sigma)$.
+Hempel distance is defined in terms of Harvey's curve complex $\mathcal{C}(\Sigma)$.
+This is the simplicial complex with vertices corresponding to nontrivial homotopy classes of simple closed curves on $\Sigma$, and simplices corresponding to sets of curves with pairwise geometric intersection number zero.
+There is a combinatorial distance defined on $\mathcal{C}(\Sigma)$, where the distance between two vertices is equal to the smallest number of edges of any path connecting the vertices.
+A Heegaard splitting $N_{f}=H_{A}\cup H_{B}$ determines two sets in $\mathcal{C}(\Sigma)$.
 One of the sets consists of the set of simple curves on $\Sigma=\partial H_{A}=\partial H_{B}$ that bound disks in $H_{A}$, and the other set consists of the set of simple curves on $\Sigma$ that bound disks in $H_{B}$.
 The former set will be called $A$ and the latter $B$.
-The Hempel distance, \cite{Hempel}, is defined to be the distance $d(A,B)$ in $\mathcal{C}(\Sigma)$ between the two sets $A$ and $B$, where $d(A,B):=\inf_{a\in A, b\in B}d(a,b)$.
+The Hempel distance, \cite{Hempel}, is defined to be the distance $d(A,B)$ in $\mathcal{C}(\Sigma)$ between the two sets $A$ and $B$, where $d(A,B):=\inf_{a\in A, b\in B}d(a,b)$.\\

 It is argued that the Hempel distance is an interesting measure of the complexity of $N_{f}$, for example, because reducibility properties of $N_{f}$ can be elegantly formulated in terms of Hempel distance \cite{CassonGordon}.
-In the context of this paper, Hempel distance will be used to bound from below the genus of an incompressible surface embedded in $N_{f}$.
-The next lemma seems to be known to the topology community, but the author was not able to find an explicit reference.
+In the context of this paper, Hempel distance will be used to bound from below the genus of an incompressible surface embedded in $N_{f}$. \\

-\begin{lem} The genus of a closed, incompressible surface $F$ embedded in $N_{f}$ is greater than or equal to half the Hempel distance. \end{lem} \begin{proof} A Heegaard splitting of $N_{f}$ can be cut into three pieces.
-One piece is of the form $\Sigma\times I$, and the other two pieces are handlebodies whose boundaries are attached to $\Sigma\times \{0\}$ and $\Sigma\times \{1\}$.
-The gluing maps are both assumed to be the identity maps.
-Geometrically speaking, the piece $\Sigma\times I$ is obtained by cutting a 3-manifold fibering over the circle with monodromy $f$ along the fiber.
-Each of the two handlebodys retracts onto a 1-complex.\\

-The surface $F$ is incompressible, and hence can not be embedded in a handlebody.
-It follows that $F$ must intersect both connected components of $\partial (\Sigma\times I)$ along a set of simple, pairwise disjoint curves.
-Suppose $F$ is in minimal position with respect to $\partial (\Sigma\times I)$.
-Then each of these simple curves in the intersection of the surface with $\partial (\Sigma\times I)$ bounds an embedded disk in the attached handlebody.
-This is because otherwise $F$ would be disjoint from one of the 1-complexes, and hence it would be embedded in a handlebody.\\